 Always remember to serve plenty of non-alcoholic beverages as well, such as orange juice, sparkling mineral water and a mix of soft drinks — Coke, Coke Zero and Sprite are great options.

 Helpful tip: There are 24 drinks in a case of beer and six glasses of wine in a bottle.

-Providing a variety of easy, yet festive finger food options is key to a successful Christmas spread.
+Providing a variety of easy, yet festive finger food options for lunch or dinner is key to a successful and fun Christmas spread.
 Ensure you have both hot and cold foods available, and a variety of flavours for a balanced palette.
-Getting the finger food right can make or break your holiday party, as when the food goes south, so does the Christmas cheer.
+Getting your food menu right can make or break your holiday shindig, as when the food goes south, so does the Christmas cheer.

-For more advice or inspirational ideas relating to office Christmas party catering and delicious finger foods that everyone will love, get in touch with the friendly team at Order-In.
-Alternatively, browse our online catering menus if you’d like to order finger food catering for your office Christmas party.
+For more advice or inspirational food ideas relating to office Christmas party catering and delicious and fun catering that everyone will love, get in touch with the friendly team at Order-In.
+Alternatively, browse our online catering menus if you’d like to order finger food catering for your office Christmas bash.
 Don't forget that if you need help planning your holiday party, our event managers are on hand to help with themes, decorations, equipment hire, staff hire and more!